pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 title: ASP.NET Core compatible dependency injection container in 200 lines of code.
 ---

-While working on ASP.NET Core dependency injection implementation I decided to write my own implemenation to find out details of specification requirements, surprisingly it came out quite small and simple.
+While working on ASP.NET Core dependency injection implementation I decided to write my own implementation to find out details of specification requirements, surprisingly it came out quite small and simple.
+In this article I'll describe how to write one step by step.

 # Setup

-To start we need two projects - one for container implentation and one for tests.
-Implementaion would target `netstandard1.1` as it has all the things we need, and reference single dependency `Microsoft.Extensions.DependencyInjection.Abstractions` which is set of abstraction ASP.NET Core us you to implement.
+To start we need two projects - one for container implementation and one for tests.
+Implementation project would target as low as `netstandard1.1` as it has all the things we need, and reference single dependency `Microsoft.Extensions.DependencyInjection.Abstractions` which is set of abstraction for ASP.NET Core compatible dependency injection containers.

 ```
 {